 There were some more modern, interactive exhibits like this one too.

 My husband’s favorite room was the Plaque Gallery, where each hall of famer has his induction plaque.
-He and David spent a while in there, searching for their favorite players.
+He and D spent a while in there, searching for their favorite players.

 Cooperstown and the Baseball Hall of Fame is definitely worth a visit if you have a baseball lover in your family.
 But don’t worry, it’s not all baseball all the time.